anetteabra/readable/README.md

 - **Favorite**: Click on the heart on the books to favorire them.
 You can see them displayed in favorites, by using the favorited filter.

 The filter functionality only lets you click one genre at the time, a chocie we made based on other websites like Netflix.
 When choosing genres on such websites, only one category is displayed at the time.
 If you aren´t sure of which genre you want to read from, you need to switch between them.
 However, we understand that not everyone thinks this is the best solution, based on earlier feedback from other students.

-For the search functionlity our plan was to implement the possibility to search for authors as well as titles.
-However, this proved more challenging than first anticipated.
-Unfortunaltley, we needed to prioritize working other parts of the project to get a webpage that meets the requirements.

 For the favoriting functionality the favorites are connected to a personal userId that is generated and saved in localstorage when opening the webpage.
 The userId is saved as user in the database.
 And the favorites are connected by bookId and userId in the database.